CloudCannon/documentation/_posts/2015-11-27-user-experience-improvements.md

 **Features:**

 * GST displayed on New Zealand invoices
-* White labelled email when creating adding users with user account authentication
+* White-labelled email when creating adding users with user account authentication
-* HTML formatted, white labelled emails for password reset with user account authentication
+* HTML formatted, white-labelled emails for password reset with user account authentication
-* HTML formatted, white labelled emails with the form submission feature
+* HTML formatted, white-labelled emails with the form submission feature
 * Open collection items for editing when created
 * Serve `ico` and `pdf` files from CDN